-The members of the Council of Ministers shall aim to serve in their conduct the interests of the Union, the promotion of public welfare and totally renounce personal benefits.
-They must not exploit their
+Art.
+63. The members of the Council of Ministers shall aim to serve in their conduct the interests of the Union, the promotion of public welfare and totally renounce personal benefits.
+They must not exploit their official capacities for their own interests or that of any person related to them.

-The Prime Minister and the Ministers shall be politically responsible collectively before the President of the Union and the Supreme Council of the Union for the execution of the general policy of the Union both domestic and foreign.
-Each of them shall be personally responsible to the President of the

-Union and the Supreme Council for the activities of his Ministry or office.
+Art.
+64. The Prime Minister and the Ministers shall be politically responsible collectively before the President of the Union and the Supreme Council of the Union for the execution of the general policy of the Union both domestic and foreign.
+Each of them shall be personally responsible to the President of the Union and the Supreme Council for the activities of his Ministry or office.